JatinKhare/advancesmcusystems/lab2/README.md

 2. The mknod will make a device node inside the /dev/ and the insmod will insert the kernel module to the /proc/interrupts.
 3. The 240 and 241 are the major number for the driver, and the 'c' stands for the character device.
 4. The .ko is the object file for the kernel modules and can be formed using the Makefile provided.
-5. We can check for the interrupt number to which the linux maps our hardware interrupts 240 and 241 to the application end by the following command-
+5. We can check for the interrupt number to which the linux maps our hardware interrupts to the application end with the following command (interrupt number 48 and 51)-

 ``` bash
 root@ultra96:~/labs/advmcu_codes/advancesmcusystems/lab2# more /proc/interrupts